Frequently Asked Questions

 I am concerned about salmonella.
 Is this a problem for dogs?

 Salmonella is not a problem for dogs.
 The acidity level in the canine stomach is very high; creating a very inhospitable environment for bacteria.
 Tests of various brands of kibble have shown that many contain salmonella, so, in reality, if your dog is eating kibble, it has already been exposed to salmonella.

 When it comes to handling raw chicken, or any other raw meat, common sense is in order.
 Just like when you prepare chicken for your family, proper sanitation techniques must be used.
 Use a separate bowl for thawing the meat, and wash the bowl with hot soapy water or put it in the dishwasher.
 Keep the dog’s food bowl clean by regular washing or by feeding the dog outside.
 A little dirt on your dog’s food is not a problem; think about some of the distasteful things you have seen your dog eat!

-Yes, this is completely normal for a dog eating a biologically appropriate diet.
-The dog has less waste because most of the food he is now ingesting is digested and utilized by the body.
 The meaty bones account for the poop turning white.
-After a boneless meal (e.g., tripe, beef heart) you will notice the stool will be darker and looser.
-An added bonus is that the poop biodegrades much faster than when the dog is eating commercial food!
+After a boneless meal (e.g., tripe, beef heart), you will notice the stool will be darker and looser.
+A bonus is that the poop biodegrades much faster than when the dog is eating commercial food!

-You will probably notice that you dog will no longer need to have his anal glands expressed.
+You will probably notice that your dog will no longer need to have his anal glands expressed.
 The bone component of the diet firms feces, which naturally squeezes the anal glands with every bowel movement.
-With a cooked, processed, grain based diet, the feces remains soft, allowing anal secretions to build up.
+With a cooked, processed, grain-based diet, the feces remains soft, allowing anal secretions to build up.
 This condition can result in unnecessary, painful compaction and possible rupture of the glands.